Low-Sodium Diet Guide for Hypertension Management

 Hidden Sources of Sodium

-• Processed meats: Bacon, ham, sausages, deli meats
+• Processed meats: Bacon, ham, hot dogs, sausages, and deli meats are often heavily salted to extend shelf life.

-• Frozen meals: Many contain over half your daily sodium allowance in one serving
+• Frozen meals: Many frozen dinners contain over half of the daily sodium limit in just one portion.

-• Condiments and sauces: Soy sauce, ketchup, salad dressings
+• Condiments and sauces: Soy sauce, ketchup, barbecue sauce, salad dressings, and packaged marinades are often sodium-heavy.

 Foods to Avoid or Limit